GET IN TOUCH

 Release and Final Settlement

-Once all obligations are paid—including personal tax and related expenses—the lien is released in the same manner as other such proceedings under Kansas statutes.
-The release confirms that the debt has been fully resolved and clears any remaining encumbrance on the taxpayer’s property.
+Once all obligations are paid, including principal tax and related expenses, the lien is released through the district court process under Kansas statutes.
+The release confirms that the debt has been fully resolved and clears any remaining encumbrance on the taxpayer's real property.

 Kansas Tax Liens vs. Federal IRS Liens